Caterpillar Dealer Service Technology

 (69 credit hours) AED Foundation Certification Automotive, Service Excellence Certification Heavy vehicle and mobile equipment service technicians

-$$24/hr Program transfer General transfer agreements formalize the transfer process from ICC to other colleges and universities.
-For additional transfer information:
+$$24/hr Program transfer Transfer agreements formalize the transfer process from ICC to other colleges and universities.
+For additional transfer information, including information on transfer partnerships and transfer guides:

 Pathway: Facility and Mobile Equipment Maintenance